eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Prerequisites {#Attestation Renewal Procedures-prerequisites}

 -   The instance possesses a Renewal Factor (RF).
--   The Verifier has a record of the expected identity associated with the `RF`.
+-   The Verifying Relying Party (VRP) has a record of the expected identity associated with the `RF`.
 -   The Binding Factor (BF) remains stable or is updated according to policy.

 ## Generic Attestation Renewal Pattern {#generic-renewal-pattern}